Lemons N Lyme

 In a pinch, you can.
 Thaw frozen mango and pour off any excess juice before using.
 Be aware that frozen mangoes have more liquid so if your bread comes out too wet or gummy, try adding an extra tablespoon or two of flour next time.

-I think this recipe bakes up best as a bread, but you could certainly try adding this batter to muffin tins and baking for a shorter time (I'd suggest 15-20 minutes).
+I think this recipe bakes up best as a bread, but you could certainly try adding this batter to muffin tins and baking for a shorter time to make mango muffins (I'd suggest 15-20 minutes).

 Can I make vegan mango bread?